Victorian era: Economy, industry, and trade

 Before the Industrial Revolution, daily life had changed little for hundreds of years.
 The 19th century saw rapid technological development with a wide range of new inventions.
 This led Great Britain to become the foremost industrial and trading nation of the time.
 Historians have characterised the mid-Victorian era (1850–1870) as Britain's 'Golden Years', with national income per person increasing by half.
 This prosperity was driven by increased industrialisation, especially in textiles and machinery, along with exports to the empire and elsewhere.
 The positive economic conditions, as well as a fashion among employers for providing welfare services to their workers, led to relative social stability.
 The Chartist movement for working-class men to be given the right to vote, which had been prominent in the early Victorian period, dissipated.
 Government involvement in the economy was limited.
-Only in the post-World War II period, around a century later, did the country experience substantial economic growth again.
-But whilst industry was well developed, education and the arts were mediocre.
+Only in the post–World War II period, around a century later, did the country experience substantial economic growth again.
+But while industry was well developed, education and the arts were mediocre.
 Wage rates continued to improve in the later 19th century: real wages (after taking inflation into account) were 65 per cent higher in 1901 compared to 1871.
 Much of the money was saved, as the number of depositors in savings banks rose from 430,000 in 1831 to 5.2 million in 1887, and their deposits from £14 million to over £90 million.
+English novelist gave favourable portrayals of early labour union operations.

 Child labour

 This illustration of a child drawer (a type of hurrier) pulling a coal tub was originally published in the Children's Employment Commission (Mines) 1842 report.

 Children had always played a role in economic life but exploitation of their labour became especially intense during the Victorian era.
 Children were put to work in a wide range of occupations, but particularly associated with this period are factories.
 Employing children had advantages, as they were cheap, had limited ability to resist harsh working conditions, and could enter spaces too small for adults.
 Some accounts exist of happy upbringings involving child labour, but conditions were generally poor.
 Pay was low, punishments severe, work was dangerous and disrupted children's development (often leaving them too tired to play even in their free time).
-Early labour could do lifelong harm; even in the 1960s and '70s, the elderly people of industrial towns were noted for their often unusually short stature, deformed physiques, and diseases associated with unhealthy working conditions.
+Early labour could do lifelong harm; even in the 1960s and 1970s, the elderly people of industrial towns were noted for their often unusually short stature, deformed physiques, and diseases associated with unhealthy working conditions.
 Reformers wanted the children in school.
 By the 1850s, around half of the children in England and Wales were in school (not including Sunday school).
 From the 1833 Factory Act onwards, attempts were made to get child labourers into part time education, though this was often difficult to achieve.
 Only in the 1870s and 1880s did children begin to be compelled into school.
 Work continued to inhibit children's schooling into the early 20th century.